 For the mining and gem enthusiast, the area is home to the Thermal City Gold Mine, three other mining and camping sites are only minutes away.
 Located nearby is the site of the former Betchler Mint and Mining area, famous for its gold coins.
 Other historical points of interest located nearby are the Over Mountain Trail, Cane Creek, Gilbert Town, and our County Seat of Rutherfordton (formerly Old Tryon); less than an hour takes one to the Revolutionary War Battlegrounds at Kings Mountain and Cowpens.

-The community is home to Pinacle Elementary School, which host approximately five hundred students from the surrounding area.
+The community is home to Pinnacle Elementary School, which host approximately five hundred students from the surrounding area.
 The Rutherfordton-Spindale Central High School is located ten minutes away from the center of the community, another five minutes takes us to the campus of Isothermal Community College.
 Within ten minutes drive are seventeen churches of varying denominations, and the United World Mission Training Center.
 The community was home to the former Alexander Schools Incorporated and Round Hill Academy, the home and education facility for thousands of children from across the U.S. as well as the local population.
 The former school building is now operated by the Union Mills Progress Association , a non-profit organization.
 The facility, known as The Learning Center, offers opportunity for adult computer classes, exercise programs and meeting area.
 Plans are to expand these programs as funds are available.
-The Mision Training Center occupies the former dormitories and dining hall.
-The Gilkey Elementary students were also transfered to the new Pinacle Elementary, with the former school building being converted for community use.
+The Mission Training Center occupies the former dormitories and dining hall.
+The Gilkey Elementary students were also transferred to the new Pinnacle Elementary, with the former school building being converted for community use.

 The majority of present day residents of the community can call back more than a hundred years of family history in the area when farming and saw milling were a means of supporting the family.
 Close ties to family and neighbor was and is a way of life.